WKHAllen/Indigio/README.md

 ## Deployment

-Indigio will eventually be deployed on [Heroku](https://www.heroku.com/).
-As of now, there are no stable releases, so the app has not been deployed.
+Indigio is currently deployed on Heroku [here](https://indigio.herokuapp.com/).
+Several problems still exist, so it may take a bit of time before Heroku is able to fully deploy it.

 ## Browser Compatibility